Ray Colfar

-Raymond Joseph Colfar (4 December 1935 – 31 December 2020) was an English professional footballer who played in the Football League, as a left winger.
+Raymond Joseph Colfar (4 December 1935 – 16 December 2020) was an English professional footballer who played in the Football League, as a left winger.

 Career

 Colfar was born in Liverpool, Lancashire but began his career at Epsom & Ewell in 1955–56 before signing for Sutton United and in November 1958, signed for Crystal Palace then playing in the Fourth Division.
 Over the next three seasons he made 41 league appearances, scoring six times.
 He made only five appearances in the 1960–61 season when Palace were promoted and at the end of the season, moved on to Cambridge United.

+Colfar died on 16 December 2020.